AlphaGit/alphas-manifesto-blog/_posts/2016-11-17-how-to-perform-a-good-code-review.md

 When providing feedback, do not ever approach that communication from the vision of "this is wrong", even if it is.
 Always approach it from a "it could be improved / it should be improved". or even as a question, unless you're absolutely sure.
 Remember that, first of all, there's a person on the other side, and second, they're doing their best.
 Even if there are technological, knowledge, experience or time limitations that made the developer turn in non-acceptable code, remember that they're doing this for the best of the project.

-<a href="http://www.theregister.co.uk/2016/07/11/linus_torvalds_in_sweary_rant_about_punctuation_in_kernel_comments/">Linus Torvals-style rants</a> are pretty fun to read, but remember it's hurtful to be on the receiving end.
+[Linus Torvals-style rants](http://www.theregister.co.uk/2016/07/11/linus_torvalds_in_sweary_rant_about_punctuation_in_kernel_comments/) are pretty fun to read, but remember it's hurtful to be on the receiving end.
 Also, why make enemies if you don't need to?